wxldragon/wxldragon.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year master's student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology.
-My research focuses on topics such as image adversarial attacks, poisoning attacks, and 3D point cloud adversarial attacks.
-I completed my undergraduate studies in the field of Information Security at Huazhong University of Science and Technology.
+I am currently a second-year master's student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology, Wuhan, China.
+My research focuses on adversarial attacks, poisoning attacks, 3D point cloud, and Deepfake detection.
+I obtained a Bachelor of Engineering degree in Information Security from Huazhong University of Science and Technology in 2022.

-For more info
+Publications
 ------
-More info about me can be found in XXX.
+PointCRT: Detecting Backdoor in 3D Point Cloud via Corruption Robustness Shengshan Hu, Wei Liu, Minghui Li, Yechao Zhang, Xiaogeng Liu, **Xianlong Wang**, Leo Yu Zhang, Junhui Hou In Proceedings of the 31st ACM International Conference on Multimedia (**MM 2023**)